tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     Video Broadcasting (DVB); Specification for the carriage of Vertical Blanking Information (VBI) data in DVB bit-streams".

-Classes for de-multiplexing data services transmitted within teletext packets.
+The following classes are for de-multiplexing data services transmitted within teletext packets.
 For PFC and IDL, libzvbi only supports the protocol, but the application has to decode and store payload data.
 XDS is supported by `Zvbi.ServiceDec`_ (decoding and event notifications).
 Most likely none of these protocols are used anymore, as they were intended for use via analog television broadcast:

 `Zvbi.IdlDemux`_
     This class allows decoding data transmissions within a Teletext